Everything You Need To Know About Canada's Study Permits

 Note: You must submit a certified translation with any document that is not in English or French.

-Study permit conditions are reviewed and changed on a continuing basis by the Canadian Immigration Authority.
-The most accurate way to find this is to use the Immigration, Refugees and Citizenship Canada (IRCC) website.
+Study permit conditions are reviewed and changed every so often by the Canadian Immigration Authority.
+The most accurate way to find this is to use the IRCC website.

 *Source: Immigration Canada